dart-lang/language/working/0698 - Enhanced Default Constructors/proposal.md

 Adding an optional positional parameter to a superclass constructor to a class would have been a breaking change if we allowed any positional parameter after the forwarded optional parameter in the subclass constructor because it would change the position of an existing parameter.
 We deliberately avoided that at the cost of adding restrictions on when we can forward optional positional parameters.

-Adding a static member to a class may suppress a default constructor.
-If the class author is not aware of that default constructor (perhaps it was added to the superclass after the subclass was written), this can come as a surprise.
+Adding a static member to a class would have suppress a default constructor if we forwarded all constructors, not just unnamed ones.
+If the class author was not aware of that default constructor (perhaps it was added to the superclass after the subclass was written), this would come as a surprise.
 It may break downstream code using the constructor, even if the author doesn't get any errors.
-That suggests that maybe having all the forwarding constructors by default is not a good idea anyway.
+That suggests that maybe all the forwarding constructors by default is not a good idea.

 ## Variants

-This proposal goes about as far as possible in forwarding to superclass constructors, in part because it can then subsume mixin application constructor forwarding, and in part because it's very useful when extending classes without introducing new fields.
+This proposal goes about as far as possible in forwarding parameters to superclass constructors, in part because it can then subsume mixin application constructor forwarding, and in part because it's very useful when extending classes without introducing new fields.

-This means that we *can* choose to do *less* and still be useful.
+This means that we *can* perhaps choose to do *less* and still be useful.

 We may also want to allow forwarding constructors declared on mixins, which currently do not allow constructors.
 That would allow a significant number of use-cases.